demiancy/tutorial-laravel-2/README.md

 * It is assumed that a table is occupied between 1 and 2 hours.
 * The app is prepared to work in English or Spanish.
 * I added the links for sorting in the lists.
+* The app has light theme and dark theme.
+* I added pagination.

 # App
 Restaurant Reservation Website